gradle/gradle/design-docs/configuration-model-open-questions.md

     - A C library -> built from C and provides an API
     - A C executable -> built from C and provides a main method

 A 3rd fundamental property of a component is the set of target runtimes.
-The runtimes can often be inferred from either the source languages or the entry point, or may be explicitly defined.
+A runtime, or at least the type of runtime, can often be inferred from either the source languages or the entry point.

 ### Option 1 - Static types